No products found in this collection

 Female Shinto shrine guards (the Japanese call them "miko") wear a white top or kimono tucked into a red hakama.

-Both sexes usually wear the hakama at school graduation ceremonies or when attending an academic ceremony.
+Both genders usually wear the hakama at school graduation ceremonies or when attending an academic ceremony.
 Women wear the hakama just below the bust line, while men tie it around the waist.